 How does a class normally run?

-Our classes will generally involve a quick warmup (made from movements specific to the class type or techniques being taught), a technical component, and a live drilling or interactive game.
+Our classes will generally involve a quick warmup, a technical component (specific movements or techniques), and a live practice or an interactive game.